microprediction/microprediction/README.md

 # microprediction

 Hello.
 You've found the humble birthplace of the prediction web.
-It is an open way for loosely coupled individual contributors to collectively effect turnkey repeated short term distributional predictions, for any purpose, for anyone, at any time.
+It is an open way for loosely coupled individual contributors to collectively effect turnkey repeated short term predictions of *anything*, for *any purpose*, for *anyone*, at *any time*.
 It is used by two leading financial institutions despite being very new.
 The Linked-In community doubled last month, so [join us](https://www.linkedin.com/company/65109690)!

-You can get free live prediction here.
-You can contribute to making it better.
-You get out what you put in - in the sense that it probably behoves you to get up to speed on this new source of power.
+You can:

+ - Get free *live* predictions.
+ - Contribute to making those predictions better.

 We're not building a library to rule them all.
-Increasing accuracy over time is *not* predicated on me, or any contributor, accepting pull requests (though they are more than welcome).
+Increasing accuracy over time is *not* predicated on acceptatnce of pull requests or some superior approach (though PR's are more than welcome).
 Instead one writes, modifies and launches algorithms that bring existing repositories to life - training them on real-world operational problems and providing *live streaming distributional prediction* like [this](https://www.microprediction.com/what).

-Think of this more as "Napster meets AutoML".
+Think of this more as "Napster meets Hayek meets AutoML".
 There are [prizes](https://www.microprediction.com/competitions/electricity), and we think nano-markets can organize the production of prediction more efficiently than human managers.
 But we're also conscious of market failure modes and free-riding, and we sponsor some open source projects directly.

 ## You might be helping already